-Our Resale Division sells containers from our fleet, at the end of their useful lives in marine service, typically about 12 years, or when we believe it is financially attractive for us to do so, considering the location, sale price, cost of repair, and possible repositioning expenses.
+Our Container Resale segment sells containers from our fleet, at the end of their useful lives in marine service, typically about 12 years, or when we believe it is financially attractive for us to do so, considering the location, sale price, cost of repair, and possible repositioning expenses.
 In addition, we buy used containers (trading containers) from shipping lines and other third parties that we then lease or resell.
-Our Resale Division has a global team of 18 container sales and operations specialists in five offices globally that manage the sale process for these used containers as of December 31, 2007.
-We believe our Resale Division is one of the two largest sellers of used containers among container lessors, selling more than 53,000 containers per year for the last five years.
-Our Resale Division has become a significant profit center for us.
-From 2003 through 2007, this division has generated \$25.6 million in income before taxes, including \$10.3 million in fiscal year 2007.
+Our Resale Division has a global team of 21 container sales and operations specialists in five offices globally that manage the sale process for these used containers as of December 31, 2008.
+We believe our Container Resale segment is one of the two largest sellers of used containers among container lessors, selling more than 170,000 containers during the last two years to more than 1,000 customers.
+Our Container Resale segment has become a significant profit center for us.
+From 2004 through 2008, this division has generated \$30.0 million in income before taxes, including \$14.2 million in fiscal year 2008.
 We generally sell to depots, domestic storage companies, freight forwarders (who often use the containers for one-way trips into less developed countries) and other purchasers of used containers.
-Due to the limited number of containers available for sale in North America and Europe and high new container prices, the container disposal market is currently very strong.